tayruxin/tp/docs/DeveloperGuide.md

 <img src="images/FindCompanySequenceDiagram.png"/>

 <div markdown="block" class="alert alert-info">
-**:information_source: Note:**
+**:information_source: Notes:**
-The above sequence diagram simplifies the interaction by focusing on the primary components involved in processing the `find` command.
+* The above sequence diagram simplifies the interaction by focusing on the primary components involved in processing the `find` command.
+* The lifeline for `FindCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 #### Design Considerations